rochecompaan/nixos-anthony/04-managing-secrets-with-sops.md

   sops.defaultSopsFile = "${inputs.nixos-secrets}/secrets.yaml";
   sops.age.sshKeyPaths = [ "/etc/ssh/ssh_host_ed25519_key" ];

-  # This makes the secret available to the system
+  # Declare the secrets you want to use.
   sops.secrets.syncthing_device_id = {};
+  # Add a line here for every secret you want to access.
 }
 ```